Real-world scenarios to prepare for an oncoming hurricane

 The Problem

-From 2020 to present, Florida has continually vied for fastest growing US state, now second only to Texas.
+Since 2020, Florida has continually vied for fastest growing US state.
 New residents are coming for the weather, but are often unprepared for hurricanes, which can cause catastrophic damage and loss of life.
+Current hurricane preparation resources are list-heavy and lack scenario-based experiences.

 The Solution